-When you’re still at a point where you’re experiencing triggers, it’s even more important to establish boundaries.
+If you’re still experiencing triggers on your path to healing, it’s even more important to establish boundaries.

 Christina explains, “Depending on where you’re at in your journey, you need to set your boundaries appropriate to where your truth is.”

-My truth is that I have one foot edging out of the anger over my past, but I can still get triggered.
-And when it comes to my kids, I’m committed to protecting the new normal we’ve established over the past two years.
+My truth was that I had one foot edging out of the anger over my past, but I was still getting triggered occasionally.
+And when it came to my kids, I was committed to protecting the new normal we had established over the past two years.

 “Pay attention to that,” advises Christina.
 “Feel when you feel like something isn’t true, because your body is always telling you.
-We think my head needs to tell me right from wrong and good from bad, but our body gives us signals too, and we forget that it can be a trusted navigation system.”
+We think my head needs to tell me right from wrong and good from bad.
+Our body gives us signals too, and we forget that it can be a trusted navigation system.”

-My ex has a history of dishonesty and I don’t know his wife, so going slow is another boundary I’m putting in place.
-If trust is going to develop, it will take time.
+Going slow is another boundary I put in place.
+My ex had a history of dishonesty and I didn’t know his wife.
+If trust was going to develop, it would take time.

 “You get boundaries, no matter what,” Christina reminded me.
 “Keep leaning towards your truth.”